 Why Were the Philips Ventilators Recalled?

-Philips issued a voluntary recall of some of its ventilators and machines over concerns the PE-PUR sound abatement foam could degrade and become toxic, and potentially cause cancer.
+Philips issued a voluntary recall of some of its ventilators and machines over concerns the PE-PUR sound abatement foam could degrade become toxic, and potentially cause cancer.

 When the foam deteriorates, tiny particles and gases may be inhaled or ingested.
 There is ongoing research to determine whether the inhaled or ingested particles could potentially cause lung injuries such as lung scarring, sarcoidosis, or pulmonary fibrosis.